pbernet/akka_streams_tutorial/README.md

 Each example class contains instructions on how to run it from the IDE.
 Most examples are throttled and provide a verbose log, by searching the log you see what is happening.
-Some examples deliberately throw `RuntimeException` eg to show recovery behaviour.
+Some examples deliberately throw `RuntimeException` e.g. to show recovery behaviour.

 ## Examples Overview